ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ![](imgs/1-pubsub.png)

-In this lab we cover the **gRPC Dial-out** telemetry that was released in IOS XE 16.10 along with the open source software stack for collection and visualization:
+In this lab, we cover the **gRPC Dial-out** telemetry that was released in IOS XE 16.10 along with the open source software stack for collection and visualization:

 - **Telegraf (Collection)** with the **cisco\_telemetry\_mdt** plugin that decodes the gRPC data to text
 - **InfluxDB (Storage)**: an open-source time series database optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.
 It provides a SQL-like language with built-in time functions for querying a data structure composed of measurements, series, and points
 - **Grafana (GUI visualization)**: an open-source platform to build monitoring and analytics dashboards

-Every LAB POD includes a full installation of all the above-mentioned software.
+Every LAB POD includes a full installation of all the software mentioned above.

 The focus of this lab is on gRPC with TLS security certificates: